MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-to-trim-existing-versions-from-sites-or-libraries.md

 This article describes how Site Administrators can trim existing version history on a Site or Document Library.
 Trimming existing versions is performed in the following sequence of steps:

 1. **Generate a ‘What-If File Expiration report’ for Site or Document Library**.
 Depending on the size of the Site or Library, the job can take a couple of days to complete.
-Check the progress of the job until the status returns as “complete”.
+Check the progress of the job until the status returns as “complete.”

 1. **Update the ‘What-If File Expiration report’ to apply one of the 3 different trimming modes**: Download the report file to your local computer and apply the provided scripts to apply the desired setting to the file - **Automatic**, **Manual Expiration Limits** or **Manual with Count Limits Only**.
 If needed, you could apply PowerShell and Excel examples to understand the impact of the selected setting on version storage or impacted users.
 This step converts the ‘What-If File Expiration report’ into the ‘Schedule input file’ needed to queue a scheduling job.